SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "here like this) is not an admissable value for the target type. do_h_c3 = 'defghi'.

+"'j' assigned, but length and memory do not change do_h_c3 = 'j'.

 "Memory consumption changes for dynamic data objects do_i_str = `abc`. do_i_str = `d`.